The Hellacopters: Eyes of Oblivion

 On 17 December 2021 The Hellacopters announced a new studio album, Eyes of Oblivion, which was released on 1 April 2022.
 This marked the first time the band had released a full-length album of new material since 2008's Head Off, and the first full length album with Dregen since 1997's Payin' the Dues.
 Andersson described the album as "The Beatles meets Judas Priest, or Lynyrd Skynyrd meets the Ramones, but the best way to describe this album is that it sounds like The Hellacopters today.".
 To promote the release of Eyes of Oblivion, the band released a seven-inch vinyl of the album's lead single, "Reap a Hurricane", on 4 February 2022.
 A music video for "Reap a Hurricane" was also released on the same day as the announcement.

 On 17 January 2022 the band released the album's title track as its second single.
 This was followed by the third single, "So Sorry I Could Die", on 4 March 2022.

+Overdriver

+On 31 January 2025 Overdriver, the ninth album by the band was released.